FlorianFreudiger/Linked-Malloc/README.md

 $ <application 2>
 $ ...
 ```
-Make sure to specify the path to `linked-malloc.so` is absolute,
+Make sure the path to `linked-malloc.so` is absolute,
 to cover child processes using a different working directory.

 ## Future possible improvements